Welcome

-In this book I offer ways of reflecting on some Lenten themes – drawing closer to God, discovering more about ourselves, understanding how God might be encouraging us to move forward in our lives.
+The book suggests ways of reflecting on some Lenten themes – drawing closer to God, discovering more about ourselves, understanding how God might be encouraging us to move forward in our lives.
 There’s a reflection for each day of Lent, with a different theme for each week: Choosing, Living, Longing, Loving, Growing.
 Each short daily reflection has a light-hearted beginning but a deeper, more challenging ending.
 There then follow some ideas that you can take a few moments each day thinking about.
 They come under the headings: Rejoice, Reflect, Remember, Resolve.
 I hope the cumulative effect of these reflections will lead us into savouring life’s riches even more fully.

 Rev Dr Jane Craske says of Tasting Life: